masteringmodernpayments/book/pci.md

 gem 'rails_best_practices'
 ```

-I also recommend adding a rake task to simplfy running it.
+You should add a rake task to simplfy running it.
 In `lib/tasks/security.rake`:

 ```ruby
 task :rails_best_practices do